Shock Wave Interactions and the Riemann-flat Condition: The Geometry behind Metric Smoothing and the Existence of Locally Inertial Frames in General Relativity: A Construction of Locally Inertial Frames

-for all $\sigma,\mu,\nu \in \{1,...,4\}$.
+which implies that the Christoffel symbol in coordinates $z^\mu$ satisfies $ \Gamma^\sigma_{\mu\nu}\big|_p =0, $ for all $\sigma,\mu,\nu \in \{1,...,4\}$.
 Clearly, since the transformation is smooth, it preserves the Lipschitz continuity of $\Gamma$ at $p$.
-Denoting the coordinates $z^j$ by $y^\alpha$, we proved the sought after Lipschitz estimate \eqref{locallyinertial}.
+Denoting the coordinates $z^j$ by $y^\alpha$, we proved the sought after Lipschitz estimate (\ref{locallyinertial}).
 This completes the proof of Theorem \ref{loc_inertial_Thm_sph}. $\Box$